6mp/exchange/README.md

 # C++ limit order book with python visualizer

+## Features
+- C++ build is fully automated from fetching grpc/protoc to compiling protobufs to then the final executable
-- communication between the orderbook and python is done using grpc
+- Communication between the orderbook and python is done using grpc

 ## Setup